ctm/yld/src/running/past/2023/cocodona-250/creepy-crawly.md

 It took me a little while to find the medium sized snake next to the small rock.
 Furthermore, being tired, I didn't process "it's not moving" as "it's standing it's ground"; I was thinking more like "perhaps it's dead."
 Nope.
-It was a healthy adult [mojave rattler](https://www.youtube.com/watch?v=feqD7ikbyOY&t=86s).
+It was a healthy adult [Mojave rattler](https://www.youtube.com/watch?v=feqD7ikbyOY&t=86s).
 I got out my phone, got close enough to get a low-resolution picture, spoke calmly to it, then walked widely around it.
 I stayed on the trail, but